Skip to main content

 There's an awful evenness to her tone.
 She's always composed; you rarely get the feeling that she is reacting to something, but rather that she already knows what is going to happen, what you're going to say.
 But the coolness in her voice now isn't from self-possession, but self-restraint.

-Olivia thinks that she may have misheard or that maybe this is a joke.
-She laughs, but Margaret's face doesn't change.
+I must have misheard her.
+Or that maybe this is a joke.
+I laugh, but Margaret's face doesn't change.

-"No, I didn't," Olivia says and glances down at her hands, as if there might, somehow, be a glass of wine in them.
+"No, I didn't," I reply and glance down at my hands, as if there might, somehow, be a glass of wine in them.
 But, of course, there isn't.
-When she looks up, Margaret is watching her.
+When I look up, Margaret is watching me.

-Olivia's voice comes out a little more urgent than she means it to.
+When I speak, my voice comes out a little more urgent than I mean it to.
 "I've been here the whole time."

-She gestures around her at the bunched-up coat and purse on the ground as if in explanation.
-Margaret continues to stare, and Olivia starts to worry, her arms frozen in mid-gesture in what she realizes is a pantomime of a shrug.
+I gesture around her at the bunched-up coat and purse on the ground as if in explanation.
+Margaret continues to stare, and I start to panic, my arms frozen in mid-gesture in what I realize is a pantomime of a shrug.

 "What?
 Margaret, what is it?"